Social Media, SEO & Your Business

 Why did I create this page?
 After all, I’ve had to think about it for so long that you’d think anything I had to basically convince myself to do that I probably would walk away from it.
 That’s my normal pattern, for sure.

 Truthfully, it was an impulse decision.
 There was some research and thought over all this time, and the truth is that I’m now looking to push all aspects of my business just a bit further than I already have.
-After all, with my SEO Xcellence site, where I market myself as an internet marketing consultant for small businesses, I talk about helping businesses find ways to maximize their online presence.
+After all, with my other site, I talk about helping businesses find ways to maximize their online presence.
 Turns out that, for SEO purposes, creating a page to link to your business is more effective than creating a group page.
 I don’t know why, but there’s some history out there, so it makes some sense.
 Kind of like some folks and Squidoo pages.

 However, Squidoo just doesn’t work for me personally; can’t really say why.
 I wasn’t sure Facebook would work for me either, but I have more than 300 friends there, or do I believe, and that’s more than I would have on Squidoo.